Roads in Ireland: National primary roads

-National Primary routes form the main cross country roads in Ireland and include all motorways.
+National primary routes form the main cross country roads in Ireland and include all motorways.
 This category of road is numbered from 1–50 with the prefix "N" (or "M" for motorway sections).
 The routes numbered N1-N11 radiate anti-clockwise from Dublin, with those in the range N12-N26 being cross-country roads and N27-N33 being newer short link roads.
 The N40 is the Cork Ring Road and the N50 is the Dublin Ring Road.
-National secondary roads (see next section) are numbered under the same scheme with higher numbers.
-On road signage, destinations served but not on the route in question are listed in brackets, with the connecting route also listed (see thumbnail).
+National secondary roads are numbered under the same scheme with higher numbers.

 Northern Ireland route sections (which are classified separately according to NI schemes) are in some cases included in a theoretical complete cross-border route – for example the N3 route, which re-enters the Republic.
-These are listed here in brackets for completeness (and are present on southern road signage).

-This list ignores the sections of route reclassified as motorway (see previous section).